jorge-trujillo/java-one/README.md

 - **Intro to thread dumps and using Samurai**: Interesting look and debugging slowdowns and deadlocks using thread dumps, and the Samurai tool to visualize them.

 ## Day 3

+- **Deploying J2EE 7 microservices to the cloud**: Tutorial-type walk-through of building a small service using J2EE and JCache, testing it using Payora, and then deploying it to Amazon Elastic Beanstalk.

+- **Speech Recognition using Java**: Code examples and demo of using CMU Sphinx for speech recognition.

+- **Effective and Clean Java Code**: Talk about Domain Driven Design and writing clean, well encapsulated code.